Search

 Definitions

-h and at the beginning of each period of extra-time with a drop-kick.
-Knock forward When a player loses possession of the ball and it goes forward, or when a player hits the ball forward with the hand or arm, or whe ... e foot positioned forward in the middle of the tunnel to help stability and to avoid axial loadin ... e engaging the opposition.
-Often one or more of these team-mates is in front of the ball-carrier.
-Forwar
+e with a drop-kick.
+Knock forward When a player loses possession of the ball and it goes forward, or when a player hits the ball forward with the hand or arm, or when the ball hits the hand or arm and goe ... e foot positioned forward in the middle of the tunnel to help stability and to avoid axial loadin ... e of these team-mates is in front of the ball-carrier.
+Forward Towards the opposition’s dead-ball line.
+Fou

 Enforcement of current Law - June 2012